-Lots of people want to know “is smoking ethical?” – either vegetarian, vegan, or good for animals.
+Lots of people want to know “is smoking ethical?” – either vegetarian, vegan, or good for animals or the environment.
 We’ve looked at a few of the issues that might help you decide if smoking fits in with your personal approach to these things.

 SO IS SMOKING VEGETARIAN OR VEGAN?

-Ever noticed how there’s no list of ingredients on a pack of cigarettes despite there being over 4000 chemicals packed inside?
+Ever noticed how there’s no list of ingredients on a pack of cigarettes even though there are over 4000 chemicals packed inside?